Data Processing Agreement

 The following categories of Personal Data may be processed:

-• Payment data: email address and subscription metadata (card details are processed exclusively by Stripe and never touch the Processor’s servers)
+- Payment data: email address and subscription metadata (card details are processed exclusively by Mollie and never touch the Processor’s servers)

 5. Categories of Data Subjects